Berkeley-MDes/tdf-fa24-kjlevitt/README.md

 ---

 After this, I proceeded to print out my model, wait for it to finish, and then remove all of the supports and clean it up.
+When the small version of my design had finished I ended up scaling it up to print larger so that I would actually be able to have it hold things.
 Pictures of this process and my finished product can be seen below.

 <img width="300"  src="assets/IMG_4738.jpg"> <img width="300"  src="assets/IMG_4739.jpg"> <img width="300"  src="assets/IMG_4741.jpg">

-With the time that I spent on this model I am conent with how it turned out.
+With the time that I spent on this model I am content with how it turned out.
 I think there are multiple ways in which I could improve this and make it overall better.
-For the design of it I wish I hd made it look a bit more like a real bear than a teddy bear plus my original plan also included having the Cal logo imprinted in the back of the bear.
-Now that I know that this model works and prints well I would also like to scale it up and make a larger version.
-Being that this was meant to have a bowl as part of it, which I had envisioned being able to hold my dice, I would like to take the time to print out a larger version that would work better for this application.
+For the design of it I wish I had made it look a bit more like a real bear than a teddy bear plus my original plan also included having the Cal logo imprinted in the back of the bear.

 ## Quick Links, compiled here for your convenience: ##